Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Background

 with weights $1.3$ and $0.7$ respectively.

 The ground Markov network looks as follows:

-A possible \textit{world} is a truth value assignment to each node.
-The probability distribution over the possible worlds $x$ is given by
+A possible \textit{world}, $x$, is a truth value assignment to each node.
+The probability distribution over the possible worlds, denoted by the random variable $X$, is given by

 where $n$ is the number of formulas and $n_i(x)$ is the number of true groundings of $F_i$ in $x$.
 In our example, let $x$ be the world where $A$ and $B$ are vegan, unhealthy and have no friends.
-An easy computation gives us that $P(X=x) \approx 0.00055$.
+We can compute that $P(X=x) \approx 0.00055$.
 With this machinery in place, we can answer queries such as the probability that $A$ is healthy.

-Instead of associating a weight (or probability) to each formula, representing the ``degree of belief'', we can attach a value to the ``degree of truth'' of the statement.
-This approach is known as \textit{fuzzy logic} \cite{zadeh1988fuzzy}.
-It is based on \textit{fuzzy sets} where element membership is not a yes/no answer like in classical set theory but rather a number between $0$ and $1$.
-It is a useful way to model uncertainty with a familiar syntax.
-The interpretation of the usual boolean logical connectives needs to be adjusted.
-For instance, a fuzzy version of $x \land y$ could be $\text{min}(x,y)$ where $x$ and $y$ live in $[0,1]$.
-But $xy$ would also be a reasonable candidate so, more generally, any binary operation on $[0,1]$ that is commutative, monotone associative and respects the identity is called a \textit{t-norm}.
-It is still possible, however, to go back and forth preserving some of the semantics (\textit{fuzzify} and \textit{defuzzify}).
+Instead of associating a weight (or probability) to each formula, representing the ``degree of belief'', we can also attach a value to the ``degree of truth'' of the statement.
+This approach is known as \textit{fuzzy logic}, in which the interpretation of the usual boolean logical connectives is adjusted \cite{zadeh1988fuzzy}.
+For instance, a fuzzy version of $x \land y$ could be $\text{min}(x,y)$ where $x$ and $y$ are in the range $[0,1]$.
+In general, any binary operation on $[0,1]$ that is commutative, monotone, associative, and respects the identity is called a \textit{t-norm} and can represent conjunction in fuzzy logic.
+It is also possible to go back and forth while preserving some of the semantics.
 Doing so allows us to apply statistical inference to an originally discrete problem and, conversely, logical reasoning to uncertain data.
-This versatility makes fuzzy logic a useful formalism that has found applications in many domains.
-For example, as we will see in Section \ref{rule-based-restrictions-on-possible-predictions}, fuzzy inference systems can be used to increase explainability in deep learning systems \cite{bonanno2017approach}.
+As we will see in \S\ref{rule-based-restrictions-on-possible-predictions}, fuzzy inference systems can be used to increase explainability in deep learning systems \cite{bonanno2017approach}.

-Another angle is to consider specific fragments of first-order logic with different levels of expressive power. \emph{Description logics} \cite{krotzsch2012description} are knowledge representation languages that have a rich syntax to talk about concepts, hierarchies, cardinalities, etc. We can write formulas such as

-meaning that being a dog is equivalent to being an animal with dog parents.
-This is an example of a TBox (terminological box).
-One can also talk about particular instances with ABox's (assertion boxes), e.g. $\textsf{Dog(}rocky\textsf{)}$ says that $rocky$ is a dog.